Car Warranties - How Do They Work?

 A car warranty usually covers components that directly affect safety, reliability and road-worthiness.
 Car warranties can be offered by the manufacturer, dealer, or a third-party (for extended warranty).
 You also have the option of purchasing a used-car warranty from an authorised dealer.

-What a car warranty does not cover, much like comprehensive insurance, is normal wear and tear, and cosmetic damage.
+What a car warranty does not cover, much like comprehensive car insurance, is normal wear and tear, and cosmetic damage.
 Inclusions:

 - Repair of any defect within a specified period